 After the success of Barbarossa, Teuber went on to design many different games.
 Two of which had won Spiel des Jahres awards.
 Even so, he still kept working in the dental lab.

 In 1991, his interest in the history of Vikings inspired him to make the game Catan.
-He became interested with Iceland and the age of discovery after reading histories of Viking life.
+He became interested in Iceland and the age of discovery after reading histories of Viking life.
 He committed himself to design the game.
 It took him four years to finish the product perfectly.

 In the beginning, the instructions consisted of a number of complicated mechanics but were eventually simplified.
 Then Teuber started experimenting with using hexagonal tiles as opposed to square tiles to be used for his board.
 This was a breakthrough moment and became the official board tiles of the game.